The Miley 2016 Paper

 Forbes' title ("They Solved Fusion in 2016.
 Nobody Noticed.") is rhetorical.
 The fusion community noticed.
 HB11 Energy was founded the following year, in 2017, by Heinrich Hora and colleagues, directly building on this physics.
 TAE Technologies, Tri Alpha before the rebrand, had been pursuing p-B11 in their own field-reversed configuration devices since 1998.
 Los Alamos and Sandia continue running picosecond laser experiments.
 The concept has been in the specialist literature for a decade.

 What didn't happen is the public reception.
 When someone says "fusion is twenty years away," they mean ITER, tokamak fusion, or NIF-scale inertial confinement.
 The mainstream energy press covers those programs.
 Compact alternative-geometry fusion, even from Nobel-adjacent physicists, doesn't fit the frame.
-Miley's paper received about 40 citations over five years.
-An equivalent tokamak result would have pulled ten times that.
+An equivalent tokamak result would have pulled ten times the attention.

 There's a structural reason for this.
 Mainstream fusion research is organised around a small number of large facilities funded by government grants that run on decade-long cycles.
 Alternative concepts live on venture money, academic side-projects, and private lab work.
 The two communities read different journals, attend different conferences, and cite different work.
-Miley published in Laser and Particle Beams, a specialist journal that the tokamak world treats as adjacent rather than central.
-That's not suppression.
+Miley published in conference proceedings, a venue that the tokamak world treats as adjacent rather than central.
 It's how the field is sorted.

 But the structural invisibility creates an opportunity.
 If a classified program wanted to run on this physics without drawing attention, the alternative-geometry literature is the ideal camouflage.
 The work gets published in open journals, makes progress, and is quietly ignored by the people who would otherwise ask the hardest questions.
-Forbes' argument is that this is not a hypothetical.
-It's what happened.
+Forbes' argument is that this is what happened.

 4 Connection to the MH370 Orbs

 Forbes' claim is specific.
-He argues that the three glowing objects in the satellite videos are compact p-B11 fusion devices operating in pulsed mode, built on the same physics Miley documented in 2016.
-Not speculation about generic UFOs.
-A particular engineering package with a particular signature.
+He argues that the three glowing objects in the satellite videos are compact p-B11 fusion devices operating in pulsed mode, built on the same physics the Miley–Hora–Kirchhoff paper documented in 2016: a particular engineering package with a particular signature, not generic UFO speculation.

 Three features of the Miley paper line up with what Forbes says the orb footage shows.